V4Fire/Client/src/core/dom/in-view/README.md

 # core/dom/in-view

-This module provides a directive to track elements entering or leaving the viewport.
+This module provides an API to track elements entering or leaving the viewport.

-## Synopsis

-* Can be used as standalone (without `ComponentDriver` directives lifecycle).

 ## Callbacks